raoguchi/LoL-Top-Lane-Analysis/README.md

 <tr><td>False        </td><td>Gwen      </td><td style="text-align: right;">       1</td><td style="text-align: right;">      5</td><td style="text-align: right;">       0</td><td style="text-align: right;">        4</td><td style="text-align: right;">              11188</td><td style="text-align: right;">           23</td><td style="text-align: right;">       172</td><td style="text-align: right;">       9123</td><td style="text-align: right;">        13327</td><td>AP          </td><td style="text-align: right;">        2</td><td style="text-align: right;">        0</td><td style="text-align: right;">       1</td><td style="text-align: right;">       8</td><td style="text-align: right;">           1</td><td style="text-align: right;">          12</td></tr>
 </tbody>
 </table>

-So to predict the if Malphite has an influence on objective play, we need to narrow down the cases where malphite was played and not played.
-Then, we select the player level data as we mentioned in the introduction for the two relevant datasets.
-However, to ensure we can predict the value of the objectives, we need to attribute team level data to the players.
-But as this is only displayed in the last 2 rows of each subset, we can merge this data based off of the gameid and teamname.
-But to make sure the merge function does not mess with our dataset, we drop every duplicate based off of gameid or both gameid and teamname.